 She now feels she is catching up on her missed opportunities.
 “You could I say I am living for my brother, for them (the fallen soldiers), but I am living for myself ultimately.”
 She recently walked the Three Peaks Challenge, over six days.
 She tells me this as if I shouldn’t be too impressed, because it wasn’t in the prescribed twenty four hours that climbers normally aim for.
 I am still impressed.
 She still walked up (and down) each highest peak in Scotland, England and Wales.
-And the first two peaks she went to alone.
+And the first two peaks she walked alone.
 She initially embarked on the challenge to get herself both mentally and physically fit, as she would like to attempt Everest Base Camp.
 However she decided to do the challenge as a fundraiser for the British Heart Foundation, in memory of Carl.
-In May she participated in Women V Cancer – Ride the Night, a 62 mile bike ride.
 The other catalyst for Denise’s change in lifestyle was seeing her parents grow older and suffering from heart disease and diabetes through lifestyle choices.
 Sometimes parents become our role models in terms of what not to do.

 Denise is still writing her WWI novel and I am keen to read it when she has finished.
 She understands the emotion of losing a loved one in the prime of their life, and a community who are unable to understand the pain that those who are left behind, are going through.

 RAW publishes interviews regularly about a community member from Hemel Hempstead or the surrounding villages.
 To keep up to date with RAW’s interviews, click follow at the top of this page or like RAW’s Facebook page, highlighted at the side of the page.